Imperforate Anus in Children

-Your child’s healthcare provider will give him or her an exam.
-The healthcare provider will check your child’s anus for issues.
-He or she will also check for problems in your child’s other body systems.
+Your child’s healthcare provider will give them an exam.
+The provider will check your child’s anus for issues.
+They will also check for problems in your child’s other body systems.
 Your child may also need other tests.
 These can include:

 - X-ray of the region and spine

-- Ultrasound of the spine and spinal cord
+- Ultrasound of the belly (abdomen) and pelvis, spine, and spinal cord

 - Cystourethrogram, to look at the urinary tract

 - Echocardiography, to look for heart problems